-01 Aug The impact of Strategic Marketing on a brand’s promise and reputation.
+01 Aug The impact of Strategic Marketing

 In an era when consumers increasingly expect more from business than just the products and services they sell, companies of all shapes and sizes are being evaluated on their action or inaction and brands must begin moving outward to engage the world on the issues at the crux of their purpose.
 Business sustainability is often defined as managing the triple bottom line – profits, people and planet.

 In a 2017 FloorworX customer survey, when asked what the first things were that came to mind when they thought of FloorworX, customers replied: “vinyl; reliability; quality; after sales support; product selection and durability” to name a few.
 At its core, a brand is a promise to consumers.
 FLOORS in Africa magazine interviewed Theresa Venter, Marketing Director at FloorworX, to find out more about how a leading flooring company goes about branding, marketing and engaging with their clients.

 What will consumers get when they purchase a product or service under your brand umbrella?

 The brand promise incorporates more than just those tangible products and services.
 It also includes the feelings that consumers get when they use your products and services.
 The FloorworX brand promise to specifiers is solutions-based.